Equivariant Heegaard genus of reducible 3-manifolds: Abstract

 \section{Abstract}

-The equivariant Heegaard genus of a 3-manifold $M$ with the action of a finite group $G$ of diffeomorphisms is the smallest genus of an equivariant Heegaard surface for $M$.
-Although a Heegaard splitting of a reducible manifold is reducible and although if $M$ is reducible, there is an equivariant essential sphere, we show that equivariant Heegaard genus may be super-additive, additive, or sub-additive under equivariant connected sum.
+The equivariant Heegaard genus of a 3-manifold $W$ with the action of a finite group $G$ of diffeomorphisms is the smallest genus of an equivariant Heegaard splitting for $W$.
+Although a Heegaard splitting of a reducible manifold is reducible and although if $W$ is reducible, there is an equivariant essential sphere, we show that equivariant Heegaard genus may be super-additive, additive, or sub-additive under equivariant connected sum.
 Using a thin position theory for 3-dimensional orbifolds, we establish sharp bounds on the equivariant Heegaard genus of reducible manifolds, similar to those known for tunnel number.
+Along the way, we make use of a new invariant for $W$ which is much better behaved under equivariant sums.